myapaulogy/PC-to-Android-File_Transfer-using-Java-Socket/README.md

 # Need More Help On Installation/Running
 ## Android
 I created the apk with android 11 (v30 & min version (28))
-You might need to update you OS
+You might need to update your OS

 ## PC
 I created the jar file with java 8 (To run jar files make sure you installed Java first)